What Are Uninsured and Underinsured Motorist Bodily Injury Coverage?

 Drivers in most states are legally required to carry liability car insurance coverage.
 Yet, 1 in 8 drivers in the U.S. were uninsured in 2015, according to the Insurance Information Institute; in some states, as many as 1 in 4 drivers were uninsured.
 This is why it is a good idea to consider uninsured motorist bodily injury coverage; even if it’s optional in the state where you live If you or your passengers are injured in an accident caused by an uninsured motorist, it’s very likely the other driver won’t have the means to pay for any medical bills or expenses incurred as a result of the accident.

 Get a Quote

-Get a car insurance quote today and learn how The Hartford can help protect you and your loved ones on the road.
+Get a quote from the AARP Auto Insurance Program from The Hartford today and learn how The Hartford can help protect you and your loved ones on the road.